 Complete the following steps to delete a LUN from the attached list of LUNs and have that device be seen as unattached using the spmgr display -u command:

-- 1. Run spmgr delete command to remove the LUN. - 2.
-Run ioscan to unattach the device.
+- 1. Run spmgr delete command to remove the LUN. - Run ioscan to unattach the device. - 3.
+Run spmgr update to update the persistent parameter file.